DrenSkywalker/DrenSkywalker/README.md

 <img src="https://panels-images.twitch.tv/panel-105891320-image-141c8118-2eb5-475a-a6e5-e86fff50b98d" align="right">

 The name's DrenSkywalker but you can call me Dren!
-Here you will find projects and exercises.
+Here you will find my projects and exercises.
 Feel free to contact me if you need ✨

 ### 💫 something about me